Diyorka/diyorka/README.md

-# Hey, I'm Diyor Umurzakov
+# Hey there, I'm Diyor Umurzakov

 - 🔭 Student of Kyrgyz-German Institute of Applied Informatics
 - 🌱 Java Software Developer